 The request will run and the Response field mapping modal will open.
 This is where you set how the fields from YouTube Analytics should map to fields in the output table.
 For each YouTube Analytics field, you can either import or filter it.
 For an imported field, you can set whether to map them to an existing field or create a new field.
 Once you are happy, click 'Save & Run'.

 Data Fetcher will create any fields that need to be created in the output table, then run the request and import the data from YouTube Analytics to Airtable.
 If you want to run the YouTube Airtable integration again, simply click 'Run'.
 If nothing has changed, you will not need to set up the response field mapping again.

 At the moment, we have to manually run the request to import the metrics from YouTube Analytics.
 We can use Data Fetcher's scheduled requests feature to automatically import the metrics every week.

 In Data Fetcher, scroll to Schedule and click 'Upgrade'.

 A new tab will open where you can select a plan and enter your payment details to upgrade.

-Select how often you want the request to run, e.g. 'Every Day' and select 'Mo'.
-Click 'Save' The request will now run every Monday and automatically pull in YouTube Analytics data for the previous week.
+Select how often you want the YouTube Airtable integration to run.
+The request will now run automatically and import YouTube Analytics data for the previous week.